Photography Tour in Saint-Malo

 The best photos of Saint-Malo aren't always at the obvious landmarks.
-Sure, Rampart walk will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
+Sure, Rampart walk and Grand Be will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Fort National for the kind of shot that no one else is posting.

-Use this page as a starting point for a Saint-Malo walking tour, a free self-guided route, or the Roamee app for Saint-Malo.
+Use this page as a starting point for a Saint-Malo walking tour, a free route, or the Roamee app for Saint-Malo.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-Saint-Malo attracts visitors for history and coastal walks, and Rampart walk and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
+Saint-Malo attracts visitors for history and coastal walks, and Rampart walk and Grand Be and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Fort National reward those who wander off the main path.

 Check the tide tables before visiting — Grand Be and Fort National are only accessible at low tide.
 The rampart walk takes about 45 minutes.